-Your local Co-op number works only within the communities served by your local Co-op.
+Your Red River Co-op number works only within the communities served by your Red River Co-op.
 Communities served by another Co-op will not use the same member number.
 Each Co-op is independent and has different policies regarding equity and cash back.

-Do you have to be a member to shop at the Co-op?
+Do you have to be a member to shop at Red River Co-op?

-No, but by becoming a member you become a part owner of the business and share in the earnings of the Co-op.
-You can also attend annual meetings, vote on resolutions and run for a position on the Board of Directors.
+No, but by becoming a member you become a part owner of the business and share in the earnings of Red River Co-op.
+You can also attend the annual meeting, vote on resolutions, and run for a position on the Board of Directors.

 What is Equity?
 How Does It Work?
 How do I Earn a Share of the Profits?

-By buying a membership in River Co-op, you are a part owner.
-Each time you purchase petroleum, food and/or pharmacy and give your membership number, your purchases are recorded.
+By buying a membership in Red River Co-op, you are a part owner.
+Each time you purchase petroleum, food and/or prescriptions from our pharmacy and give your membership number, your purchases are recorded.
 At the end of the fiscal year, a portion of your purchases may be returned in the form of an equity allocation.
 The more you purchase, the more you receive in equity.
 Additionally, Red River Co-op may buy back a portion of your equity.
-This amount becomes the cash payment to you, a member-owner.
-Making the Smart Stop at Co-op and using your member number is a great investment in your future.
+This amount becomes the cash payment to you, as a member-owner.
+Making the Smart Stop at Red River Co-op and using your member number is a great investment in your future.